KMausisa/Gym-Tracker/README.md

 # Gym-Tracker

-This repository contains the web app known as Gym Tracker
+This repository contains the web app known as Gym Tracker.